cadiblac/chembiohub-site/_posts/2016-02-22-creating-managing-project-chemireg.md

 </figcaption>
 </figure>

 This opens a new popup window allowing you edit user permissions.
-Here you can add or remove users based on the permission level you wish to grant them.
+Here you can add or remove users from the role you wish to grant or remove.

-Note: **Users are visible after they log in for the first time**.
+Note: **Users are only visible after they log in for the first time**.

 <figure class="white-bg">
     <img src="/assets/img/chemireg-projects/chemireg-pr-4.png" alt="The Edit User Roles form" class="img-responsive center-block">